mkisantal/CantTouch/README.markdown

+# CantTouch - Object detector to catch when you touch your face

+Covid-19 is raging.
+You are not supposed to tuch your face, but it's difficult to keep yourself from doing so.
+This application helps you, by warning every time you touch your face.
+Also, it coaches you by tracking your face touching behavior and showing stats.

-# YOLO with Core ML and MPSNNGraph
+#ORIGINAL REPO: YOLO with Core ML and MPSNNGraph

 This is the source code for my blog post [YOLO: Core ML versus MPSNNGraph](http://machinethink.net/blog/yolo-coreml-versus-mps-graph/).